 Many foreign entrepreneurs are coming to the expanding economic hub of the UAE.
 Especially, Dubai is in high demand for expatriate investors with advantageous tax structure, business-friendly regulations, and strategic location.
-In certain situations, foreign business owners may have to appoint a corporate nominee shareholder in Dubai though.
+In certain situations, foreign business owners may have to appoint a corporate nominee shareholder in Dubai though for more efficiency.

 Particularly, some business sectors in the mainland of the United Arab Emirates have this requirement.
 It is applicable in few regulatory controlled industries of Dubai mainland, Abu Dhabi, Sharjah, and Ajman.
 Also, some domains in the corporate industry in Fujairah, Umm Al Quwain, and Ras Al Khaimah are little restrictive.